The Nest

 This means you might enjoy breathtaking patio dining at places like Dubrovnik, a Croatian restaurant with great views.
 Or, if you want something more casual and familiar, you may go to Joey’s Cannoli or one of the many mouthwateringly good Mexican restaurants in town.

 Are you looking for some Latin flavor in your life?
-Or perhaps you want the excellent modern fusion takes you would typically find in Brooklyn or Queens?
+Or perhaps you want the excellent modern fusion you typically find in Brooklyn or Queens?
 Look no further than Port Chester.
 This culinary town gained widespread recognition for having diverse food styles throughout its city corners.

 This is a great place to go if you want to taste some of the best sangria you’ve ever had.
 This town’s restaurant rosters represent Colombian, Peruvian, Brazilian, and other South American countries.
 Es el Mejor Sabor!
 Translation: You will love the food here.